Gilgamech/website/www/Gillogisms.md

 ### N

-1. Nails are to snakes as screws are to lizards.
+1. Nails are to snakes as screws are to lizards. - 2019
 1. Name something that you've been on the wrong side of but don't want to admit it.
-How can you get on the right side of it without fearing being wrong about it?
+How can you get on the right side of it without fearing being wrong about it? - 2023
-1. Narratology - the study of narratives, story arcs, and narrative effects.
+1. Narratology - the study of narratives, story arcs, and narrative effects. - 2023
-1. Nationalism was a tool used by nobles to generate armies, getting them to care about more than just their local clan or village.
-Will the UFO age bring about planet-ism?
-Do we dare declare 'Earth First' among the stars?
+1. Nationalism was a tool used by nobles to generate armies, getting them to care about more than just their local clan or village. - 1990s?
+(Will the UFO age bring about planet-ism?
+Do we dare declare 'Earth First' among the stars?)
-1. Need to teach Civics and Physics to Liberals so they know how societies work, and their ideologies make more sense.
+1. Need to teach Civics and Physics to Liberals so they know how societies work, and their ideologies make more sense. - 2023
-1. Negative love.
+1. Negative love. - 2020
 1. Network effects from exceeding the Dunbar number.
-Such as unintentionally lumping people with similar appearances.
+Such as unintentionally lumping people with similar appearances. - 2021
 1. Neural networks are a fad the way The Internet was a fad.
-After the fad fizzles, the useful bits will remain.
+After the fad fizzles, the useful bits will remain. - 2023
 1. Never peak.
-Always Be Upgrading.
+Always Be Upgrading. - 2016
 1. New Years is a terrible time of the year to make resolutions.
 Make your resolutions at the start of Spring. - 2016
-1. Nickelodeon is a 5 cent theater (Nickel Cineplex Odeon), which was appropriate in the era of penny candy.
+1. Nickelodeon is a 5 cent theater (Nickel Cineplex Odeon), which was appropriate in the era of penny candy. - 2017
 1. Nitrous oxide is an oxidant, not a propellant - heat causes this laughing gas to decompose to inert nitrogen gas, and useful oxygen gas.
 NOS in cars is similar to turbo/super charging (or tank-charging using a separate air compressor and air tank) in injecting more compressed oxygen into the combustion chamber.
 Can you put NOS in a twin turbo or super/turbo hybrid system?
 Yes, but they do the same thing so why?
 Could you supply enough volatile hydrocarbons, and would the mixture endure so much compression without preigniting?
-Will the block, head, piston, rod, and crank withstand the explosive force and effectively channel it into rotational energy?
+Will the block, head, piston, rod, and crank withstand the explosive force and effectively channel it into rotational energy? - 2021
-1. No pigs were harmed during the filming, but bacon was served beforehand.
+1. No pigs were harmed during the filming, but bacon was served beforehand. - 2019
 1. No Starbucks in Starbuck, WA.
 (It's too small.) - 2024
 1. No thoughts, head empty. - 2018 (From Jenny Nicholson)
 1. Noble gases are so non-polar that they are nearly inert. - 2023